Indiana Nominating Committee Election

 Kokomo

 Maple is a third-generation partner in a multi-family commercial grain operation raising corn, soybeans and wheat on 403 owned and 6,100 leased acres.
 Maple teaches agriculture as an adjunct professor at Ivy Tech Community College.
 He is a member of the Farm Credit Mid-America Advocate Council.
-He is Policy Chairman for Howard County Farm Bureau, serves on the Board of Directors of Kokomo Rescue Mission, on the Advisory Group for the Purdue Center for Commercial Ag, and is a member of Crossroads Community Church.
+He is Policy Chairman for Howard County Farm Bureau, serves on the Board of Directors of Kokomo Rescue Mission, on the Advisory Group for Purdue Center for Commercial Ag and is a member of Crossroads Community Church.
 He has served on the Farm Credit Mid-America Nominating Committee.

 Jacob Smoker